farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 reference an existing PST in the network and the `PropertyReference` must necessarily be `TapChanger.step` since it is the PST's tap position which shifts.

+> The PST range action can still be imported if `normalEnabled` is set to `false` if the TapPositionAction is also
+> defined in the SSI profile with its field `enabled` set to `true`.

 To be valid, the `TapPositionAction` must itself be referenced by at most two `StaticPropertyRange` objects which provide the numerical values for the minimum and/or maximum reachable taps.
 If no `StaticPropertyRange` is present, the range of the remedial action will be set from the PST range read in the network.